 For longer endurance races, consider using clip-on aero bars (if permitted) for additional hand-position options and to reduce drag.

 Heading to the mountains or sticking to the flatlands?
 Make sure you have the right gravel gearing at either end of your range, so you can put the power down on faster sections and also spin your way up steeper inclines.

 If you’re carrying bikepacking bags, you’ll also need an easy enough gear to compensate for the additional weight.

 What else do you need to get started?

-The good news is that you actually need very little to get into gravel racing.
+The good news is you actually need very little to get into gravel bike racing.

 However, just like any cycling discipline, you will need to make sure you have the tools and spares required for fixing a puncture.
 If you’re running a tubeless setup, you’ll need to know how to repair a tubeless tyre, in case you do get a cut the sealant can’t deal with.

 The basics to carry include a mini-pump (capable of delivering enough volume to inflate your tyres), a spare tube or two, tyre boot, inner tube patches and tubeless tyre plugs.
 It’s also a really good idea to take a basic first aid kit with you.

 Make sure you have a couple of bottle cages on your bike so you can carry plenty of water between resupply points, and have a good idea of what nutrition works for you on the bike.

 If you use clipless pedals, gravel bike shoes are designed to provide a stiff platform for putting the power down, while still delivering off-bike grip and plenty of comfort for long rides.
 Most gravel shoes use an SPD-style cleat compatible with mountain bike pedals.